-In vCloud Director, a network type is fenced when the virtual machines in the vApp share the same Layer 2 network as their organization network.
+In vCloud Director, a network type is fenced when the virtual machines in the vApp share the same Layer 2 network as their organization virtual datacenter network.
 This is a special case of a NAT-routed network in which the inside and outside address of the Edge device are on the same Layer 2 network.
 In this mode the Edge device provides proxy ARP services to the virtual machines in the vApp.

-From a vApp network perspective, depending on the type of connected organization network, a NAT or double NAT might occur for incoming or outgoing traffic.
+From a vApp network perspective, depending on the type of connected organization virtual datacenter network, a NAT or double NAT might occur for incoming or outgoing traffic.
 The following scenarios describe a double and single NAT situation.

 5.4.1.8.
-NAT-Routed - External Organization Network (Routed)
+NAT-Routed - External Organization Virtual Datacenter Network (Routed)

-If a vApp configured with a NAT-routed vApp network is connected to an external routed organization network, the deployment results in a double NAT.
+If a vApp configured with a NAT-routed vApp network is connected to an external NAT-routed organization virtual datacenter network, the deployment results in a double NAT.
 In this scenario, the virtual machines are connected to a NAT-routed vApp network and are deployed there with the vApp network's IP addressing.
-The first Edge device provides NAT between the vApp network and the organization network, and the second Edge device provides NAT between the organization network and the external network.
+The first Edge device provides NAT between the vApp network and the organization virtual datacenter network, and the second Edge device provides NAT between the organization virtual datacenter network and the external network.
 This scenario is shown in the following figure.

-Figure 12.
-NAT-Routed - External Organization Network (Routed)
+Figure 13.
+NAT-Routed - External Organization Virtual Datacenter Network (Routed)

 5.4.1.9.
-NAT-Routed - Internal Organization Network (Isolated)
+NAT-Routed - Internal Organization Virtual Datacenter network (Isolated)

-If the same vApp, configured with a NAT-routed vApp network, is connected to an organization isolated network, the deployment results in a single NAT.
+If the same vApp, configured with a NAT-routed vApp network, is connected to an isolated organization virtual datacenter network, the deployment results in a single NAT.
 The virtual machines are connected to the vApp network and deployed with the vApp network's IP addressing.
-The Edge device then provides NAT between the vApp network and the organization network.
+The Edge device then provides NAT between the vApp network and the organization virtual datacenter network.
 This scenario is shown in the following figure.

-Figure 13.
-NAT-Routed - Internal Organization Network (Isolated)
+Figure 14.
+NAT-Routed - Internal Organization Virtual Datacenter Network (Isolated)

-Organization Internal Network (Isolated)
+Internal Organization Virtual Datacenter Network (Isolated)

 5.4.1.10.
-NAT-Routed - External Provider Network
+NAT-Routed - External Organization Virtual Datacenter Network (Direct)

-Figure 14 depicts a scenario where a vApp is configured with a NAT-routed vApp network that is connected to an external organization network.
+The following figure shows a scenario where a vApp is configured with a NAT-routed vApp network that is connected to an external organization virtual datacenter network.
 The virtual machines are connected to a NAT-routed vApp network and deployed there with the vApp network IP addressing.
 The Edge device provides NAT between the vApp network and the external network.

-Figure 14.
-NAT-Routed - External Provider Network
+Figure 15.
+NAT-Routed - External Organization Virtual Datacenter Network (Direct)